 Many functions exist in CDAWlib.
 We do not specifically call them all out here but they are all internally documented.
 The software has been tested but is not guaranteed to be bug free.
 We will try to address problems that you may find.
+There are two options for getting and running the software:

 > setenv DISPLAY [Ethernet address]:0

-IDL>@compile_cdaweb compile the CDAWlib software
+IDL>@compile_cdaweb compile the CDAWlib software (not needed when using IDL save file)

 The function READ_MYCDF reads from one to many variables from one to many CDF files, and returns all data and metadata for these variables in a single structure of the form: